yashsugandh/react-todo-app/README.md

 **3.All :** In All tab both the active as well as the completed TODOs are present.

-Operations that can be performed
+Operations that can be performed:

 By default a TODO has been created with `title` **WORK**

 **1. Add TODO**